CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Task 4: Write code to submit an audio-based prompt

-Before submitting the prompt, we need to encode the audio file for the request.
-Then we can attach the audio data to the user's message with a prompt for the LLM.
-Note that the code includes a loop to allow the user to input a prompt until they enter "quit".
+In this task, you’ll update your application to handle audio input by encoding an audio file and attaching it to a user prompt.
+You’ll write code to submit the audio data along with a text message to the deployed model and receive a response, enabling the application to interact with the model using both audio and text inputs.

 1. Under the comment **Encode the audio file**, enter the following code to prepare the following audio file: